patters-match/z88/z88apps/romcombiner/readme.txt

 3) Activate the Filer and execute the 'romcombiner.cli' file with <>EX command (mark the file with TAB, then <>EX).
-The file gets typed into the a new BBC BASIC application.
+The file gets typed into the a new BBC BASIC application and is automatically saved as an executable (binary) BBC BASIC program as 'romcombiner.bas'.
-When completed, save the file as 'romcombiner.bas'.
 Go to INDEX and <>KILL the BBC BASIC application.

-4) Activate the Filer and execute the 'romutil.cli' file with <>EX command (mark the file with TAB, then <>EX).
-The file gets typed into the a new BBC BASIC application.
+4) Activate the Filer and execute the 'romutil.cli' and file with <>EX command (mark the file with TAB, then <>EX).
+The file gets typed into the a new BBC BASIC application and is automatically saved as an executable (binary) BBC BASIC program as 'romutil.bas'.
-When completed, save the file as 'romutil.bas'.
+Go to INDEX and <>KILL the BBC BASIC application.

 5) Compile the machine code on your PC with the 'makebin.bat' file.
 It will generate the 'romcombiner.bin' file, which